manoadamro/ubits/README.md

-# bitfield
+# ubits

-Bitfields for rust!
+Bit fields and masks for rust!

 Supports widths of `8`, `16`, `32`, `64` and `128` bits.